 Control-Structures

 Control structures are fundamental components in programming that dictate the flow of execution within a program.
-They enable developers to control how and when specific blocks of code are executed based on certain conditions or iterations.
-The primary types of control structures include sequence, selection, and repetition.
-Sequence structures execute statements in a linear order, while selection structures, such as if-else statements, allow for decision-making based on conditions.
-Repetition structures, like loops, enable the execution of code multiple times until a specified condition is met.
-Understanding these structures is essential for writing efficient and effective code in any programming language.
+They allow developers to control how and when specific blocks of code are executed based on certain conditions or iterations.
+In most programming languages, including Java, there are three primary types of control structures: sequence, selection, and repetition.
+Sequence structures execute statements in a linear order, selection structures (like if-else statements) enable decision-making, and repetition structures (such as loops) allow for the repeated execution of code blocks.
+Understanding these structures is essential for writing efficient and effective programs.

 Understanding Control Structures in Java